Win $1,000 in Professional Editing

 We recognize that sharing experiences of trauma, injustice, or government abuse carries real risk.
 If revealing your identity could endanger your safety, legal standing, or family, you can submit your story anonymously.
 Our Anonymity and Consent Policy outlines how we safeguard your information, remove identifying details when necessary, and ensure you maintain full control of your narrative throughout the editorial process.

-If you have concerns about how your story will be handled, reach out to us directly.
+If you have concerns about how your story will be handled, please contact us directly.
 We will work with you to ensure your safety while ensuring your voice is heard.
 Every story deserves to be recorded, even if the name attached to it cannot.
 Your words can still carry weight, spark change, and receive the professional support needed to reach readers safely.

 Continue reading: Review the For The Writers Anonymity and Consent Policy